gboehl/dynare/src/source/the-model-file.rst

         MODEL_EXPRESSION;

-    |br| Inside the model block, Dynare allows the creation of *model-local
+    |br| Inside the model block, Dynare allows the creation of
-    variables*, which constitute a simple way to share a common expression between several equations.
-The syntax consists of a pound sign (#) followed by the name of the new model local variable (which must **not** be declared as in :ref:`var-decl`), an equal sign, and the expression for which this new variable will stand.
+    *model-local variables*, which constitute a simple way to share a common expression between several equations.
+The syntax consists of a pound sign (#) followed by the name of the new model local variable (which must **not** be declared as in :ref:`var-decl`, but may have been declared by :comm:`model_local_variable`), an equal sign, and the expression for which this new variable will stand.
 Later on, every time this variable appears in the model, Dynare will substitute it by the expression assigned to the variable.
 Note that the scope of this variable is restricted to the model block; it cannot be used outside.
+To assign a LaTeX name to the model local variable, use the declaration syntax outlined by :comm:`model_local_variable`.
 A model local variable declaration looks like:

         #VARIABLE_NAME = MODEL_EXPRESSION;